Route 66Walking Tour of Flagstaff, Arizona

 What to bring: Comfortable shoes, water, camera.
 Flagstaff is at 7,000 feet, so bring a layer even in summer.

 Route 66 was commissioned on November 11, 1926.
-The Mother Road turns 100 this year.
+The Mother Road turns 100 this year, and in Flagstaff you can spend the centennial standing on the original alignment, because here the old road never stopped being the road.

 What Guests Say